-Despite their symbolism, the twelve gifts of Christmas are, at bottom, quite random and totally lost on a booklover (really? twelve gifts mentioned in the song, and not a single book!)
+Despite their symbolism, the twelve gifts of Christmas are not only extremely random, they are more of a nuisance than carefully-selected gifts that you would actually cherish.
+Imagine all those animals running and flying about helter-skelter, defecating all over your recently shampooed carpets, not to mention the ceaseless sound of drummers drumming and pipers piping pushing you toward the brink of a mental breakdown.
+The holidays are stressful enough.
+Truly, no booklover would be happy with these gifts.
+Bah humbug!
 Therefore, Bookshelf introduced the Atkins Bookshelf Literary Christmas Price Index in 2014 that would be far more interesting to bibliophiles.
-The Atkins Bookshelf Literary Christmas Price Index replaces all those unwanted animals and performers with first editions of cherished classic Christmas books.
+The Atkins Bookshelf Literary Christmas Price Index replaces all those unwanted mess-making animals and clamorous performers with first editions of cherished classic Christmas books.
 The cost of current first editions are determined by the latest data available from Abe Books, the leading online antiquarian bookseller.

 A Christmas Memory (1966) by Truman Capote: $4,500